jonaskello/tslint-immutable/README.md

 For more background see this [blog post](https://hackernoon.com/rethinking-javascript-the-if-statement-b158a61cd6cb) and discussion in [#54](https://github.com/jonaskello/tslint-immutable/issues/54).

-### no-for-statement
+### no-loop-statement

 In functional programming we want everthing to be an expression that returns a value.
-The `for` statement is not an expression.
-This rule disallows for statements, including `for of` and `for in`.
+Loops in typescript are statements so they are not a good fit for a functional programming style.
+This rule disallows for loop statements, including `for`, `for...of`, `for...in`, `while`, and `do...while`.

 ```typescript
 const numbers = [1, 2, 3];